1976 Pittsburgh Pirates season

 The 1976 Pittsburgh Pirates season was the 90th in the National League, and the 95th in franchise history.
-The Pirates compiled a 92–70 record during the season, as they finished in second place in the NL East, nine games behind their cross-state rivals, the Philadelphia Phillies.
+The Pirates compiled a 92–70 record during the season, as they finished in second place in the National League East, nine games behind their cross-state rivals, the Philadelphia Phillies.
 As a result, their run of five division titles in a six-year span came to an end.
 It was also the final season for Danny Murtaugh as the Pirates' manager.